mpusz/wg21-papers/src/3045R2_quantities_and_units_library.md

 std::chrono::sys_seconds q = qp + 42 * s;
 ```

-## Operations on units, dimensions, and quantity types
+## Operations on units, dimensions, quantity types, and references

 Modern C++ physical quantities and units library should expose compile-time constants for units,
 dimensions, and quantity types.
 Each of such constants should be of a different type.
 Said otherwise,